christinepuk/markdown-resume/src/cpukropski.md

 - Deployed NVMe-based Block Storage Clusters in all Datacenters (and the process to do so)
 - Developed NFT Tables and FRR salt state to use in those efforts and beyond
 - Built and deployed customer guest images using packer and deployed to the fleet of compute hosts same day of distro release
+- Particiated in on-call

 #### Junior Systems Engineer, _Linode_, Philadelphia, PA `Dec.
 2019 - June 2020`
 - Rebuilt our "loadbal" (nginx reverse proxy) machines that sits in front of all critical assets (api, cloud, login, website)
 - Rebuilt our "stats" boxes that deliver basic network information about a customers linode via rdd to our api
 - Implemented "vizalerts" for the customer success team that integrated with our Tableau Instance
-- Owned Certificate Managemt, Tableau, and all critical public facing infra
+- Owned Certificate Management, Tableau, and all critical public facing infra
 - Particiated in on-call